 There is no question that the White House wants this kind of chaos and unrest in the culture.

-They, for some reason, have determined that it is helpful for Obama's re-election, because they believe that they can tie all of this to the existence of Republicans and conservatives, that the racial problems exist because of never-ending racism of the right, never-ending racism of Republicans.
+They, for some reason, have determined that it is helpful for Obama's reelection because they believe that they can tie all of this to the existence of Republicans and conservatives, that the racial problems exist because of never-ending racism of the right, never-ending racism of Republicans.

-I I don't think there's there's any uh any doubt.
+I don't think there's any doubt.

-They At least we could say this.
+At least we could say this.

 If in the White House they wanted to cool this down, which they should do, they could do it.